 What is myWSC?

-The eCampus website is the official student portal where you will essentially conduct all of your business as a student. eCampus includes student account billing, access to your class schedule, student email, and other important student account information.
+myWSC is the official student portal where you will essentially conduct all of your business as a student. myWSC includes student account billing, access to your class schedule, student email, and other important student account information.

 What should I bring the day I register for classes?

 What are the requirements if I received the Neihardt Scholarship?

 Neihardt scholars should take 3 hours of honors courses per term to complete the honors requirements of the scholarship in a timely fashion.
 For example, a student should take one three-hour honors general education course his or her first semester.
 During the second semester, he or she should take another 3-hour general education course, plus 1 hour of IDS Shapers of the Modern Mind course.
 Students should try to complete the 12 hours of honors general education courses during their freshman and sophomore years.
 Students can enroll in the three 1-hour IDS courses as their schedule allows.